What are Retinoids?

 So, should you start using retinoids?

-If you want to cure or prevent wrinkles, fine lines, pigmentation, scarring, and other skin issues, starting with over-the-counter retinol or even prescription-strength tretinoin in your late 20s or early 30s is a fantastic place to start.
+If you want to cure or prevent wrinkles, fine lines, pigmentation, scarring, and other skin issues, start with over-the-counter retinol or even prescription-strength tretinoin in your late 20s or early 30s is a fantastic place to start.
 Around this period, the body begins to produce less collagen, at a slower rate than in previous years.
 Of course, your lifestyle and the amount of sun damage you’ve collected over those years have a role!